 As in Example 3.1, this example also uses a single input data set with each observation containing product structure data and part master data.
 Unlike the SIBOM1 data set (shown in Output 3.1.1) in which each observation contains three product structure records, each observation in the input data set SIBOM2, as depicted in Output 3.2.1, contains only one product structure record.
 The observations in both input data sets also contain one part master record.
-However, in the previous example, the variable Parent contains the part number for the part master record, whereas in the current example, the part number for the part master record also contains requirement (contained in the Gros_Req variable) and quantity on hand (contained in the On_Hand variable) information.
+However, in the previous example, the variable Parent contains the part number for the part master record, whereas in the current example, the part number for the part master record is contained in the variable Component.
+In addition, in this example, each part master record also contains requirement (contained in the Gros_Req variable) and quantity on hand (contained in the On_Hand variable) information.